Dad is a signed, limited edition, Giclee print on paper based on the original painting by Alexander Millar.

-Memories resurface like snapshots in an old photo album, like hanging on to his hair as carried me on his shoulders back home from grannie's house.
-He would pretend to loose his balance, having me believe I was going to be dropped into a neighbour's garden.
-He would also perch me on the crossbar of his bike, holding on to the saddle as I held on to the handle bars thinking I was in full control even though my legs barely touched the peddles.
+Memories resurface like snapshots in an old photo album, like hanging on to his hair as he carried me on his shoulders back home from grannie's house.
+He would pretend to lose his balance, having me believe I was going to be dropped into a neighbour's garden.
+He would also perch me on the crossbar of his bike, holding on to the saddle as I held on to the handle bars thinking I was in full control even though my legs barely touched the pedals.

 All too quickly time passes and the big burly man you remember as your dad turns sadly to an image of an old man struggling to breathe.
 His death was a kind release from his suffering from a long illness and for me turned into one of the most challenging times of my life.